 By train

-There are direct trains between Athens and Kalampaka.
+There are direct trains between Athens and Kalampaka/Kalambaka.
 All are InterCity, high-speed trains.
 There are several departures a day (earliest at 6:50 a.m. and latest at 11:59 p.m.).
-You can check the schedule on DB Bahn although you won’t be able to find out the prices.
-The OSE website (Greek railways) is, unfortunately, very hard to navigate if you don’t know the Greek alphabet.
+The OSE website is a bit hard to navigate, but switch to English and you’ll get the hang of it

 By bus

 The buses to Kalampaka/Meteora depart from Terminal B (Liosson Street).
-There are departures daily starting from 7 a.m. until 9 p.m. (here’s a schedule ; look for Trikala/Meteora) .
-The journey takes 4 h 30 min.
+There are departures daily starting from 7 a.m. until 9 p.m. ; look for Trikala/Meteora) .
+The journey takes 4 h 30 min to Trikala.
+Allow another 3 1/2 h to get to Meteora.
 The price is about €30 per person one way.**

 By car